PiotrZettt/brandlive/README.md

 # brandlive
 Brandlive is a simple user profile platform where people can register their interst of working for a marketing agency.

-You will nedd an admin account: python manage.py createsuperuser

 # How to run:
 To run this app you will need python3.10 installed on your system.